esp8266/Arduino/libraries/ESP8266WebServer/examples/FSBrowser/readme.md

 ## What is this sketch about ?

-This example is a FileSystem browser for the ESP8266 using http requests and a html/javascript frontend, working for both SPIFFS, LittleFS and SDFS.
+This example is a FileSystem Browser for the ESP8266 using http requests and a html/javascript frontend, working for both SPIFFS, LittleFS and SDFS.
 This unified version is based on the previous examples named FSWebServer, FSBrowser and SDWebServer, Copyright (c) 2015 Hristo Gochkov.
 All rights reserved.